 Lamar State College-Orange offers both academic and technical coursework.
 Academic courses are indicated as "AC," and "TEC" denotes classes in the technical area.
 Technical courses may or may not transfer to another college or university.
 Academic courses will transfer to another college or university.
 The Texas Common Course Numbering System (TCCNS) is a course numbering system used throughout the state of Texas.
 It is composed of four letters plus four numbers.
 The four letters indicate the subject area.
 The four numbers indicate the course number.
-The first digit is the level (1 = freshman, 2 = sophomore, etc.); the second digit is the number of credit hours to be awarded for this course; and the last two digits represent the course sequence.
+The first digit is the level (1 = freshman, 2 = sophomore, etc.); the second digits represent the course sequence.
 The three numbers to the far right represent the number of credit, lecture and lab hours.